Community Support Worker / Intervenor

 Could you be a Sense Community Support Worker / Intervenor?

-This is a unique post working up to 4 hours per week depending on your suitability / availability.
+This is a unique post working up to 2 hours per week depending on your suitability / availability.
 You will be working 1:1 in the community with individuals with a range of differing needs and or requirements.
 You will recieve specialist personalised training to become an Intervenor.
 For this role you will be supporting and adult in the Hemel Hempstead area for 2 hrs per week –They would like support to access the community –they enjoy swimming and being out in the community.
 Support with engaging and participating I different sensory activities in the home, Also would like support to develop communication skills using, clear speech, signs and pictures.

 As an Intervenor you will provide support for children or adults, the individual’s families and siblings; this is through providing respite, specialist advice and knowledge to guide them through the challenges and developments experienced.
 Having an Intervenor allows families to have a break and feel safe in the knowledge that their family member is being supported in an appropriate and caring way by a trained member of staff.